MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/index.md

 *  PWAs have their own application icons that can be added to a device's home screen or task bar.
 *  PWAs can be launched automatically when an associated file type is opened.
 *  PWAs can run when the user signs in.
-*  PWAs can be submitted to application stores like the Microsoft Store.
+*  PWAs can be submitted to application stores, such as the Microsoft Store.

 #### Advanced capabilities